 Spatial Coverage and Proximity of Rainfall to the Center

 Similar to Fig. 7, Fig. 11 shows the percent occurrence of 85–91-GHz PCT ≤ 250 K except separated for the pre-genesis lifecycle.
 The most noticeable result from Fig. 11 is the substantial increase in precipitation occurrence in all quadrants in the period 24 h prior to genesis.
 Prior to that day, there is little apparent increase in precipitation.
 In addition, while the proximity of precipitation (defined by the radial distance of the maximum occurrence) to the center does not distinguishably change as genesis nears, there does appear to be a consolidation of precipitation in the downshear quadrants.
 This consolidation certainly could reflect an increased organization of precipitation around the center, as the developing centers becoming more clearly defined, and perhaps even that precipitation is becoming more organized within larger contiguous precipitating areas (Figs 8a, 9a).
-This organization is also reflected in the spatial distributions of 210 K occurrence (Fig. 12); the distributions evolve from a more scattered signal 72–96 h prior, to a much more consolidated distribution 24–48 h before genesis..
+This organization is also reflected in the spatial distributions of 210 K occurrence (Fig. 12); the distributions evolve from a more scattered signal 72–96 h prior, to a much more consolidated distribution 24–48 h before genesis.
 Note that while this is a pixel-based study, statistics defined based on precipitation features (PFs) (as used for TCs in Jiang et al. 2011) could better reveal if the increase in raining area also corresponds to more organized, larger contiguous raining areas.

 5. Discussion and Conclusions